AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 * options | Object - ***Required***
 Options describing the operation.
    * `documentID` | Number - Optional.
 The id of the source document.
 If missing, or negative, then the source is the active document.
    * `replace` | Boolean - Optional.
 Describes how selection is modified.
-If true, then the exising document selection is discarded before creating a new selection.
+If true, then the existing document selection is discarded before creating a new selection.
 If false, then the new image data is added to the existing document selection.
 The default value is true.
    * `targetBounds` | Object - Optional.
 The region where the selection should be inserted.
 If the value is not provided, then selection pixels are inserted at the origin `(0, 0)`.
 The provided object must include the following values: `left`, `top`.
 (Dimension keys `width` and `height` are not used here.)
    * `commandName` | String - Optional.
 If provided, then this name is used when creating an entry in the history panel.